WTCN-CD: History

 On February 22, News Corporation announced that it would start up another new broadcast television network called MyNetworkTV.
 This new network, which would be sister to Fox, would be operated by Fox Television Stations and its syndication division 20th Television.
 WTCN would subsequently become one of only two MyNetworkTV affiliates owned by CBS.
 In 2006, WTCN placed sixth in the Nielsen ratings in the Palm Beach market with 0.4% of the audience.

 On February 7, 2007, CBS agreed to sell seven of its smaller-market stations to Cerberus Capital Management for $185 million.
 Cerberus formed a new holding company for the stations, Four Points Media Group, which took over the operation of the stations through local marketing agreements in late-June 2007 until the group deal closed on January 10, 2008.
 At this point in time, local operations of WTVX, WTCN, and WWHB moved to offices on Palm Beach Lakes Boulevard.
-Master control was eventually moved to Four Points' hub facility at KUTV in Salt Lake City, Utah on February 25, 2008.
+Master control was eventually moved to Four Points' hub facility at KUTV in Salt Lake City, Utah, on February 25, 2008.

 On March 20, 2009, Nexstar Broadcasting Group took over the management of Four Points under a three-year outsourcing agreement.
 After the digital transition date on June 12, 2009, WTCN began airing on WTVX's previous digital channel (50).
 At this point, the station's transmitter was relocated to its current location southwest of Hobe Sound.

 On September 8, 2011, the Sinclair Broadcast Group announced its intent to purchase Four Points from Cerberus Capital Management for $200 million; Sinclair began managing the stations, including WTCN, under local marketing agreements following antitrust approval.
 Sinclair subsequently announced its purchase of the entire broadcasting division of Freedom Communications, including WPEC.
 As a result, Sinclair would now control three of the six largest English-language network affiliations in West Palm Beach.
 The deal with Sinclair acquiring Four Points was completed on January 3, 2012.

 Although WTVX, WTCN, and WWHB initially retained separate operations from WPEC, they would eventually move into WPEC's studios.
 On May 24, 2012, the FCC granted WTCN a construction permit to air a low-power digital signal on UHF channel 43 (one of its former analog allotments) and become WTCN-CD (with "CD" referring to digital Class A status).
-It is unclear when this will actually sign-on but its proposed 15 kW power will offer market-wide coverage as opposed to the limited broadcast radius of the current analog signal.
+Its 15 kW power offers market-wide coverage as opposed to the limited broadcast radius of the former analog signal.

 The station began airing sports programming from the American Sports Network package of syndicated sports on August 30, 2014.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: